THE TOTAL DANCE THEATRE.

 The relationship between humans and machines has been a constant issue throughout the history of humankind, which was also addressed by the Bauhaus movement.
 Back then, the debate took place in the context of industrialisation and the Bauhaus was among those searching for answers to the question of the role of humans in the age of technology.
 This remains a pressing issue and is becoming all the more important as digitisation and artificial intelligence continue to progress.

 We have taken up this theme and have developed a sensual experience of creating and interacting with machine beings in virtual space.
-For this experience, we have revived the characters and movement concepts of Oskar Schlemmer.

 THE TOTAL DANCE THEATRE connects history with the future, manufacturing with technology, corporeality with virtuality.